AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Overview

+\toolname also ensures that the conditions are connected by program execution: on the buggy program, execution on an input satisfying the input condition reaches a state satisfying the infection condition and then exhibits the fault specified by the output condition.
+This connection is checked by executing a PBT consisting of the input and output conditions while observing the values of the infection condition.
+A formal definition of the conditions is provided in Definition~\ref{def:symbolic_expl}.

-Using our running example, we explain the high-level operations of \toolname, before providing technical details in Section~\ref{sec:methodology}.
-In our example, the issue references a Stack Overflow post titled ``Why can't I evaluate a composition of implemented\_functions in SymPy at a point?'', along with a code example showcasing the bug.
+To illustrate our approach, we present a running example highlighting the high-level operations of \toolname.
+The issue references a Stack Overflow post titled ``Why can't I evaluate a composition of \texttt{implemented\_functions} in SymPy at a point?''
+The root cause resides in line 510 of SymPy’s \texttt{\_eval\_evalf} function, shown in Figure~\ref{fig:running_buggy_code}, while the symbolic explanation generated by \toolname is shown in Figure~\ref{fig:diagram}.

-Based on this description, \toolname first runs the property-based test (PBT)-generating agent (Figure~\ref{fig:diagram} (A)).
-The PBT from the agent implements the input condition in the form of a Python generator function, and the output condition in the form of an assertion statement.
-Furthermore, the PBT-generating agent checks that that all inputs from the PBT lead to the same exception, validating that the input condition leads to the output condition.
-Overall, this process yields generalized descriptions of the conditions and the observed symptoms of the bug.
-However, the input and output conditions, treat the program as a black box.
-Thus, they do not provide insight about what within the program causes the bug.
+To explain the issue, \toolname first runs a PBT generation agent (Figure~\ref{fig:diagram}(A)).
+The agent encodes the input condition as a Python function that generates a set of inputs, and the output condition as an assertion statement.
+It then checks that all generated inputs trigger the assertion failure.
+In our example, the PBT asserts that for all integers \texttt{x} within a certain range, \texttt{f(g(x))} produces an \texttt{Expression} object instead of an expected concrete value.

-To reveal how the bug propagates, we generate `infection conditions'.
-Infection conditions are first-order formulae evaluated at specific program locations that are only true for bug-triggering inputs.
-To construct such conditions, we first need to determine the locations at which the infection conditions should be computed.
-The code exploration agent (Figure~\ref{fig:diagram} (B)) searches the code and finds locations relevant to the bug, given the issue description and generated PBT.
-In our running example, the bug report provides the name of the buggy function, so the exploration agent quickly identifies it as relevant context.
+Further, to explain how the bug propagates inside the program, \toolname generates infection conditions—first-order logic formulae evaluated at specific locations to distinguish buggy states from normal ones.
+The code exploration agent (Figure~\ref{fig:diagram}(B)) identifies these locations by searching the code based on the issue description and the generated PBT.
+In our running example, the bug report already names the buggy function (Figure~\ref{fig:running_buggy_code}), allowing the agent to quickly locate it in the repository as a candidate location.
+We note that while this example issue has a single buggy location, the symbolic explanation technique applies to multi-location issues as well.